-If you’ve been keeping up with my adventures, you’ll know that last month I was invited to the Park Hyatt Mallorca to experience some of their Christmas festivities.
-You can read more about that on last week’s article, but what I didn’t know before I arrived at the hotel was that it was also home to Voro – Mallorca’s latest Michelin star restaurant under executive chef Álvaro Salazar and his team.
+I was recently invited to the Park Hyatt Mallorca to experience some of their Christmas festivities.
+As expected, the resort was truly beautiful, but what I didn’t know before I arrived was that it was also home to Voro – Mallorca’s latest Michelin star restaurant under executive chef Álvaro Salazar and his team.
 When I learnt about this, naturally I booked myself in for their tasting menu the very same night I arrived.
 So, without further ado, here is my full review of Voro Restaurant Mallorca, located at one of the most beautiful hotels in Canyamel – and possibly on the island.

 Mallorca Fine Dining